dnyanu18/dnyanu18/README.md

 - 👋 Hi, I’m @dnyanu18
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Degree For Course Computer Engineering
+- 🌱 I’m currently learning  Course of Computer Engineering
 - 💞️ I’m looking to collaborate with all of you
 - 📫 reach me at dnyaneshwarbpatil45@gmail.com
 <!---